 To apply please submit the following:

-For priority consideration, applications should be e-mailed by March 1, 2015 to firstname.lastname@example.org.
+For priority consideration, applications should be e-mailed by March 1, 2018, to firstname.lastname@example.org.
 Notification will be sent by March 15.
-After March 1, applications will be reviewed for acceptance as space permits.
+After March 1, applications will be reviewed for acceptance as they arrive.

 Open to all except absolute beginners.